uj-robotics/turtlebot/README.md

 This project contains few modules :

-* color_tracker - Track the movement of red ball with using laptop camera and red ball.
-So you can control the movement of turtlebot with using red ball.
+* color_tracker - Simple color tracker for red ball.

-* optical_flow_robotic -> In this module you can find a implementation of optical flow to control turtlebot.
+* optical_flow_robotic -> Simple Object Follower implemented with optical flow algorithm.
 * tester -> sample python server for testing our clients in java/c++/python

 * test_keyboard.py -> sample python script to test keyboard

 * turtlebot_client -> python script to control turtlebot from laptop with using keyboard

-* turtlebot_teleop_key -> Our server on robot side to control movement
+* turtlebot_teleop_key -> Our server on robot side to control wheels.

 #Configuration#